 Old Naples

-Walk to Fifth Avenue South, Third Street, and the beach.
-Historic charm meets modern convenience.
-Higher price point but unmatched walkability.
+Walk to Fifth Avenue South, Third Street South, and the beach.
+Historic charm meets modern convenience in Naples' original downtown neighborhood.
+Higher price point but unmatched walkability—one of the few places in SWFL where you truly don't need a car daily.

 - Home prices: $800,000 - $5,000,000+